abinit/abinit/doc/tutorial/basepar.md

 ## 2 Characteristics of parallel environments

 Different software solutions can be used to benefit from parallelism.
-Most of ABINIT parallelism is based on MPI, but some additional speed-up (or a better distribution of data, allowing to run bigger calculations) is based on OpenMP.
+Most of ABINIT parallelism is based on MPI, but significant additional speed-up (or a better distribution of data, allowing to run bigger calculations) is based on OpenMP and multi-threaded libraries.
 As of writing, efforts also focus on Graphical Processing Units (GPUs), with CUDA and MAGMA.
 The latter will not be described in the present tutorial.